What does your ideal Cape Cod vacation look like?

 You can make the CCRT as long or short, leisurely or demanding, as you wish.
 There are families that stick together on the trail, keeping pace with the slowest member of their clan, that you’ll likely want to pass by.
 But there are also people in proper cycling attire with fancier bikes who are in it to rack up miles and therefore whip past everyone on the trail.

-You can bike the whole CCRT, or just a segment of it – at any pace.
+You can bike the whole Cape Cod bike trail, or just a segment of it – at any pace.
 Every .1 of a mile there are mile markers spray painted on the ground, informing cyclists how far into the trail they are, and which town they’re currently in.

 What’s more, you don’t even have to cycle!
 There are plenty of folks who walk, run, scooter, or rollerblade instead.